tauplatform/rhomobile-docs/docs/en/7.5/guide/live-update.md

 ## Enable Live Update
 ###Quick Setup:
-Here's a quick overview of the steps required to enable Live Update on a new or existing RhoElements app.
+Here's a quick overview of the steps required to enable Live Update on a new or existing app.
 When setting it up for the first time, we recommend using the detailed instructions that follow.
 Once it's familiar, this process should require just a few minutes to complete using these quick-setup steps.

 1. Confirm that `build.yml` contains the line **'build: debug'**<br>
 2. **Add '- development' to extensions:** line in `build.yml`<br>